 My husband’s 3 ingredient Vintage Champagne Cocktail is perfect for entertaining all year round, but especially on New Year’s Eve.
-With lots of bubbles to keep things festive, the warm kick of brandy and a hint of citrus, it is sure to delight your guests.
+With lots of bubbles to keep things festive, the warm kick of brandy and a hint of citrus, it is sure to delight.
+This year more than ever we all need a little something to toast the fresh start New Year’s Eve offers.

-There are lots of champagne cocktail recipes out there, but my husband’s Champagne Cocktail is my favourite because of the wonderful balance of flavours.
+There are lots of other recipes out there, but my husband’s Champagne Cocktail is my favourite because of the wonderful balance of flavours.

 Personally, I find that champagne cocktails that contain a sugar cube or bitters can sometimes be either a little too sweet or tart, respectively.
 In my husband’s 3 Ingredient Vintage Champagne Cocktail, the warmth of the brandy perfectly balances the sweet citrus.
 And let’s face it, you can never go wrong with bubbles.

 A word of warning – this Vintage Champagne Cocktail has got a powerful alcoholic kick.
 It’s definitely a drink for sipping, and I never have more than one.
-If I fancy a bit more, I go on to straight champagne.
+If I fancy another glass, I go on to straight champagne.